 - All course materials provided online – no textbooks to buy;

-- Twelve (12) months’ access, with extensions available upon application (fees apply);
+- We offer twelve (12) months’ access, with extensions available upon application (fees apply);

 - Course may be tax deductible; see your tax advisor.